a8e/ae.team/content/blog/cloudagnostic.md

 heroBackground: 'services/service1.jpg'
 ---

 Being cloud agnostic means that an organization is not tied to a specific cloud provider or platform.
-It allows the organization to choose the best cloud solution for their specific needs, rather than being limited to a single provider.
+It allows the organization to choose the best cloud solution for their specific needs, on a daily or even hourly basis, rather than being limited to a single provider.

 Some benefits of being cloud agnostic include:

 Flexibility: Being cloud agnostic gives an organization the flexibility to choose the best cloud solution for their specific needs.
-This can help them to optimize their infrastructure for cost, performance, and other factors.
+This can help them to optimize their infrastructure for cost, performance, latency, 'green energy' posturing, major events including submarine cable malfunction, and other factors.

 Vendor independence: Being cloud agnostic allows an organization to avoid vendor lock-in, which can occur when an organization becomes heavily reliant on a single cloud provider.
 This can give the organization more negotiating power and help them to avoid being at the mercy of a single provider.